 Evolving Regulations – Factory regulations are always evolving keeping the workers’ welfare in mind and many of these evolving regulations can be achieved with the help of technology.
 For example: ‘Workers can be given free health advice with apps like Maya Apa’.
 These apps work on smartphones as well as featured phones.

-‘Faster Risks’ – Trend Forecasting – Trend and Fashion in the apparel industry change very fast and it is crucial for companies to be able to predict these changes and act fast.
+‘Faster Risks’ – Trend Forecasting – Trend and Fashion in the apparel industry change very fast and companies must be able to predict these changes and act fast.
 The upward trend in some of the cost components such as energy cost, interest rates, process losses, and leakages.

-Broader Geographies – Competition in the RMG sector is rising, many countries who were not in the RMG sector have now started manufacturing and exporting RMG products all over the World.
-Many of these manufacturing companies have leaned on towards technological innovations to gain competitive edges in this market.
+Broader Geographies – Competition in the RMG sector is rising, many countries that were not in the RMG sector have now started manufacturing and exporting RMG products all over the World.
+Many of these manufacturing companies have leaned on technological innovations to gain competitive edges in this market.

 More Consumer Channels – Consumers now use a lot more online channels to make their purchase or at least to make a purchase decision (E-commerce & Social media platforms).

-Change in Buyer’s Persona – A RMG buyer in the 80s focused more on doing things in the traditional manner, they depended more on human intelligence, they were not updated when it came to technology and they usually wanted to focus on what they did best and wanted to lead the market with it.
+Change in Buyer’s Persona – RMG buyers in the 80s focused more on traditionally doing things, they depended more on human intelligence, they were not updated when it came to technology and they usually wanted to focus on what they did best and wanted to lead the market with it.

-Whereas a 2nd generation RMG buyer focuses more on: bringing in tech to apparel business, bringing in compliance and worker welfare into the business, building a brand name and maintaining it’s reputation, depend on technology to find the best suppliers, engaging interaction in terms of having 1-1 meetings and being on the same page, collaboration as opposed to competition, expanding to other business verticals & become World Leader
+Whereas a 2nd generation RMG buyer focuses more on bringing in tech to apparel business, bringing in compliance and worker welfare into the business, building a brand name and maintaining its reputation, depend on technology to find the best suppliers, engaging interaction in terms of having 1-1 meeting and being on the same page, collaboration as opposed to competition, expanding to other business verticals & become World Leader

 How it relates to the Apparel Industry – Local perspective?